-Chapters are divided based on course: Introduction, My World of Ingredients, Good Morning Starters, Hearty Grains & Legumes, Vibrant Vegetarian, The Mighty Lamb & Chicken, Fragrant Fish, Sweet Tooth, Suppliers, Acknowledgments, and Index.
+Chapters are divided based on course: Introduction, My World of Ingredients, Good Morning Starters, Hearty Grains & Legumes, Vibrant Vegetarian, The Mighty Lamb & Chicken, Fragrant Fish, and Sweet Tooth.

 The photography is by Ria Osbourne.
 Every recipe includes a beautifully-styled photo of the finished dish along with gorgeous photos of the food, people, and scenery of Palestine.
 A few of the recipes also have step-by-step photos, such as Auntie Shahla’s Sfiha (Strudel Pastry Stuffed with Ground Lamb and Sumac), Warak Inab Ma’Lahme Wa Kousa (Stuffed Vine Leaves and Zucchini), and Fatayer (Spiced Meat Parcels with Pomegranates).

 Measurements are provided in US Customary.
 The name of the dish is written in Arabic and English.
 Every recipe also includes a headnote with background information, tips, and serving options.

 I am sharing Joudie’s recipe for Halloumi Meshwi, Palestinian Pan-Grilled Halloumi with Lemon!
 Halloumi Meshwi are slices of Halloumi cheese lightly coated in seasoned flour and pan-grilled in oil until golden.
 They are quick and easy, making them the perfect appetizer or light snack.

 Halloumi is a white, semi-hard cheese originally from Cyprus.
 It is made from a mixture of goat and sheep’s milk (though occasionally cow’s milk is also used).
 Its high melting point makes the cheese popular for grilling or frying.
 I have seen Halloumi in markets with Middle Eastern ingredients and the refrigerated specialty cheese section of some larger grocery stores (like Whole Foods and Wegmans).
 It is often packaged with mint.
 If halloumi is not available, you can use another non-melting cheese like akkawi.